j-kun/Irre-Katze-Level-Editor/README.md

 If a path contains spaces it must be enclosed in double quotes.

 If `pythonw.exe` is not in one of the directories specified by the `%PATH%` variable you need to specify the comlete path like for example `C:\Python27\pythonw.exe`.

+## Documentation
+A manual how to use this level editor is available in the [Wiki](https://github.com/j-kun/Irre-Katze-Level-Editor/wiki#using-the-level-editor).

 ## License